Aleksandr Verkhovsky: Civil War

-November 3 (November 16) 1917 returned to Petrograd.
+On November 3 (November 16), 1917, he returned to Petrograd.
 Together with members of the Central Committee of the Socialist Revolutionary Party, he was engaged in anti-Bolshevik activities.

 He was briefly arrested.
 In December 1918 he was released and joined the Red Army, did not long serve as chief of the operational department of the headquarters of the Petrograd Military District.
 Then he worked in the rear.
-In 1922 he was a military expert of the Soviet delegation at the Genoese international conference.
+In 1922, he was a military expert of the Soviet delegation at the Genoese international conference.

 Military theorist

 After the civil war, he was engaged in teaching.
-Since June 1922 - the head of the Military Academy of the Red Army.
+Since June 1922, he was head of the Military Academy of the Red Army.
 Head of the Military Academic Courses of the Higher Command of the Red Army, Senior Lecturer of the Military Academy of the Red Army, since 1927 - Professor.
 The author of a number of works on military theory and history, published in the journal «Military Knowledge».

 Arrested on February 2, 1931 as part of the Vesna Case.
 He was sentenced to 10 years in prison.
 Defense Minister Kliment Voroshilov sent one of his articles to Joseph Stalin with a proposal to release the author from prison.
 Verkhovsky was released ahead of time on September 17, 1934.
 After release, resumed teaching.

 New arrest and execution

-March 11, 1938 was again arrested.
+March 11, 1938, he was again arrested.
 Accused of participating in an anti-Soviet military conspiracy, preparing terrorist acts against party and government leaders.
 One of the “evidence” was the award pistol found at Verkhovsky during a search, which he received in 1916 for his differences in battles with the Germans.

 On August 19, 1938 he was sentenced to be shot by the Military Collegium of the Supreme Court.
 On the same day he was shot and buried at the special facility “Kommunarka” (Moscow Region).
 He was rehabilitated on November 28, 1956.

+Family

+First marriage: Lydia Fyodorovna (Friedrichovna), née Veit (1884–1942), daughter of Fyodor (Friedrich) Yulyevich Veit, Doctor of Medicine and physician to the Imperial Academy of Arts from 1885 to 1895, and cousin of the actor A. A. Fait.
+Their sons were Igor (1908/9–1984), who was arrested in 1934 and later released, and Nikolai (1911–1985).

+Second marriage: Natalya Sergeyevna, née Verevkina (1886/7, St. Petersburg–1977/8, Moscow).
+In September 1938, she was sentenced as a family member of a traitor to the Motherland to eight years in the camps.
+During her exile settlement, she lived in Dzhezkazgan.
+After her rehabilitation, she returned to Moscow.
+She was buried at Vagankovskoye Cemetery next to her father, in the family burial plot.